-- The number of files created in your domain
+- Files created in your domain.

 When you switch the timespan, the trend lines in the graph and statistics below it update to reflect the data in the timespan you choose.